-A rectangle object SHOULD contain a property named message whose value is a message object (§3.9) containing a message relevant to this area of the image.
+A rectangle object SHOULD contain a property named message whose value is a message object (§3.11) containing a message relevant to this area of the image.

-A SARIF viewer SHOULD display this message when the user interacts with the area.
+A SARIF viewer MAY display this message when the user interacts with the area.
 For example, if the user hovers over the area with the mouse, the viewer might present the message as hover text.